 Exploring the Liberty Science Center in Jersey City

 The Liberty Science Center is seriously fun for the whole family.
-The first floor, our favorite is the Skyscraper.
-Exhibit where you can play around with a miniature excavator and crane.
-You can even dress up as a construction worker complete with a hard hat.
+Our favorite is the Skyscraper—exhibit on the first floor, where you can play around with a miniature excavator and crane.
+You can even dress up as a construction worker, complete with a hard hat.
 This also tends to be a quieter space compared to the other exhibits.
-So if you need something calmer for the senses, bring your kiddo over here to explore the experiments and make their own buildings with the soft blocks table.
+So if you need something calmer for the senses, bring your kiddo over here to explore the experiments and make their buildings with the soft blocks table.

-The fourth floor has another of our favorite permanent exhibits – Our Hudson Home, which gives us an up-close view of the Hudson River.
-You can meet some of the fish that live in the depths as well as learn about environmental preservation efforts happening there.
+The fourth floor has our favorite permanent exhibit – Our Hudson Home, which gives us an up-close view of the Hudson River.
+You can meet some of the fish that live in the depths and learn about environmental preservation efforts happening there.
 They also have a touch tank where your little one can get up close and personal with a starfish.
 Another of our favorites on that floor is the premium exhibit that changes every few months.
-Right now it is Angry Birds – which has been so much fun for my 3-year-old as well as myself.
-Before, they’ve also done Sherlock Holmes, Mythbusters, and many other fun grownup and kid-friendly themes.
+Right now, it is Angry Birds – which has been so much fun for my 3-year-old and me.
+Before, they’ve also done Sherlock Holmes, Mythbusters, and much other fun grownup and kid-friendly themes.

 I want to emphasize that even if you have a young child, do not fret.
-They have a dedicated space on the 2nd floor called “I Explore” for kids under the age of 5.
-Kids can turn cranks, make balls shoot out onto a target, paint with water, play with rice and many other interactive activities.
+They have a dedicated space on the 2nd floor called “I Explore” for kids under 5.
+Kids can turn cranks, make balls shoot out onto a target, paint with water, play with rice, and do other interactive activities.
 One area in the back changes its theme every season.
 At the moment, they have a light table complete with Magna tiles and other colorful filters for experimenting.
 Besides that space, the other exhibits I mentioned are also very child-friendly.

-One of the things that I love about going is that I have the option to bring my own packed lunch or purchase from their cafe.
-The cafe offers a variety of foods including pizza, soup, sandwiches, salad bar, fruits, snacks, and different cold and hot beverages.
-Our personal favorite is to get a chicken finger and fries plate to share along with a milk box for the kiddo and of course, coffee for me.
+One of the things that I love about going is that I can bring my own packed lunch or purchase from their cafe.
+The cafe offers various foods, including pizza, soup, sandwiches, salad bar, fruits, snacks, and different cold and hot beverages.
+Our personal favorite is to get a chicken finger and fries plate to share along with a milk box for the kiddo and, of course, coffee for me.
 Members get a 10% discount at the cafe.

-There are plenty of seating areas in front of the cafe on the 2nd floor and in the back.
-We prefer the back since my little one loves to stand by the large floor to ceiling windows while he runs between his food and the view.
+There are plenty of seating areas in front of the cafe on the 2nd floor and the back.
+We prefer the back since my little one loves to stand by the large floor-to-ceiling windows while he runs between his food and the view.

 The ticket to enter the Liberty Science Center in Jersey City is $24.99 for adults and $19.99 for children and seniors.
-If you want to add on a show or see the premium exhibit, you’ll pay extra.
+But, of course, if you want to add on a show or see the premium exhibit, you’ll pay extra.

-If you live in Jersey City or any of the surrounding towns, I highly recommend paying for a membership.
-It lasts for the whole year and will pay for itself within 3 visits.
-Since children under 2 are free, my husband and I paid for the duo membership which is currently $119.
-Now we have the family members that include 2 adults and 4 kids/seniors for $189.
-The membership also has added benefits like free single-use passes to a show or the premium exhibit as well as special members-only events every month!
-And for families who like to travel, the membership can give you free access to other science centers and museums around the world.
-We totally made use of this in our last visit to Los Angeles, California.
+If you live in Jersey City or any surrounding town, I highly recommend paying for a membership.
+It lasts for the whole year and will pay for itself within three visits.
+Since children under 2 are free, my husband and I paid for the duo membership, currently $119.
+Now we have the family members that include two adults and four kids/seniors for $189.
+The membership also has added benefits like free single-use passes to a show or the premium exhibit, as well as special members-only events every month!
+And for families who like to travel, the membership can give you free access to other science centers and museums worldwide.
+We made use of this in our last visit to Los Angeles, California.